 What This Looks Like for Sports Teams

-For a sports team or league, a sponsor tracker changes the commercial conversation at renewal.
+For a sports eam or league, a sponsor tracker changes the commercial conversation at renewal.
 A partnership director who walks into that meeting with verified data, exposure hours by channel, media value per asset, audience demographics per activation, is having a different conversation than one presenting a highlights PDF.

 Sponsors who can see exactly what their investment produced are significantly more likely to extend the partnership.
 When a sponsor is defending the budget internally, clear data makes them a stronger advocate for renewing it.